siddhartha-gadgil/ProvingGround/README.md

 ## Documentation

 * The main documentation is on the [website](http://siddhartha-gadgil.github.io/ProvingGround/) , including [scaladocs](http://siddhartha-gadgil.github.io/ProvingGround/scaladoc/provingground/index.html).
+The same site also hosts [working notes](https://siddhartha-gadgil.github.io/ProvingGround/notes/).
 * The [notes](https://github.com/siddhartha-gadgil/ProvingGround/tree/master/notes) folder contains Jupyter notebooks illustrating some of the code.
 * Some documentation is in the [project wiki](https://github.com/siddhartha-gadgil/ProvingGround/wiki).